grackleclub/nailivic/README.md

 ## frontend
 `htmx` drives the frontend, utilizing HTML as the engine of application state.

+### routes
+- `/` serves root which will be the only full page load.
+Root  directs to login when not logged in.
+- `htmx/{component}` serves Parts, Inventory, Admin, etc.

 ### Air
 Live reload for Go apps, to see your changes in realtime without having to restart your server